KHanghoj/popgenteach/exercise2.md

 ## Treemix ##
 The second method is named `treemix` and is used to reconstruct the genetic relationship between populations based on genetic drift.
 In this part you will generate an evolutionary tree using `treemix` of the same subset of horses as used in the previous analyses with the exception of the outgroup.
 Instead of using the donkey as outgroup, we use `AncientRussia1` and `AncientRussia2` in this analysis.
 These two samples represent a wild horse lineage that went extinct around 5,000 years ago and is suitable as outgroup.

-Every populations in this exercise consist of a single individual.
+Every populations in this exercise consists of a single individual.
 Vertical lines do not have any biological meaning.

 ```bash